dananjohnson/bread-formulas/README.md

 My formulas don't develop linearly.
 While there may be a “master” version, ingredients, quantities, and methods change from bake to bake without necessarily replacing the previous version of the recipe.
 Some turn into new recipes, others dead ends, while still others become alternatives, riffs on a theme.

 This repository attempts to document the riverine development of these formulas.
-It’s an unfolding corpus of experiments, with all its sprouting, interconnected nodes of discovery.
+It’s an unfolding corpus, full of sprouting, interconnected nodes of experimentation.

 Recipe experimentation and evolution are tracked in branches.
 All recipes are at some stage of development; some are close but need minor tweaking, others may be disasters.
 Those that I consider *good enough* — an amorphous, perfectionistic, and excessively subjective classification — are merged into the master branch, and then published on [A Breadbaker’s Notebook](https://github.com/dananjohnson/breadbakers-notebook), a simple, Jekyll-based “cookbook” interface.